A message from Greater Dayton RTA

 We encourage all our customers and employees to follow the recommendations of health experts.
-Frequent hand washing, social distancing and following the guidelines as outlined by the Centers for Disease Control are encouraged.
+Frequent hand washing, social distancing, wearing a face covering, and following the guidelines as outlined by the Centers for Disease Control are encouraged.
 On the bus and in public, please keep as much space between you and others as possible by utilizing social distancing.
 Customers should be fare-ready when they board, making sure they have their fare in hand when the bus doors open, and use exact change or a bus pass when possible to speed up the boarding process.Every bus is undergoing additional cleaning and sanitizing every 24-hours.
 This includes our maintenance team stepping up the cleaning of all high-touch points, such as hand and grab rails, the fare box, and seat back frames.
 In addition, extra efforts are being made at all of RTA’s facilities to clean and sanitize, with extra emphasis put on high-touch points, such as door handles and handrails.
 While businesses are currently open inside Wright Stop Plaza’s transit center, customers are being asked to carry-out their orders in order to comply with Gov. Mike DeWine’s regulations.

 In addition to the efforts keeping our vehicles and facilities clean, we have distributed personal hand sanitizer for use by all employees while at RTA, disinfectant wipes for work surfaces, and some individual hand wipes for bus drivers to carry with them.
 Cleaning supplies are also available in bus garages.
 Vinyl gloves and masks have been provided to all employees, with additional amounts of each to customer-facing employees.
 Custodial teams at all in all our employee only facilities are making additional efforts to keep high-touch point areas clean.